etab12/OncoPlex/README.md

   3- For cancer-specific training, you can independently run it through the OncoPlex_Cancer_Specific.ipynb notebook.

-  4- To perform functional validation, use the enrichment_analysis R script with the new gene list located in the NPGs folder.
+  4- To perform functional validation, use the enrichment_analysis R script with the new gene list located in the NPGs folder (we select only 0 genes in our analysis).

 * You can follow these steps using your own features, network data (nodes and hyperedges), and labels, by replacing the file paths in the provided notebooks.
-* We provide a description in each folder that explain its component files.
+* We provide a description in each folder that explains its component files.